Rene Cayetano

-Early life
+Early life and education

 Cayetano was born Renato Luna Cayetano on December 12, 1934, in San Carlos, Pangasinan, Philippines.
-He was the eldest son of mechanic Pedro Santiago Cayetano of Marilao, Bulacan and public school teacher Julianna Cabrera of Pateros, Rizal.
+He was the eldest son of mechanic Pedro Santiago Cayetano of Marilao, Bulacan and public school teacher Julianna Cabrera-Luna of Pateros, Rizal.

 He graduated from Pateros Elementary School and Rizal High School.
-He earned his bachelor's degree at the University of the Philippines Diliman and three graduate degrees - Master of Public Administration, Master of Laws, and Doctor of Laws at the University of Michigan in Ann Arbor, Michigan.
+He earned his bachelor's degree in Political Science and Bachelor’s of Laws degree at the University of the Philippines Diliman and 3 graduate degrees - Master of Public Administration, Master of Laws, and Doctor of Juridical Science at the University of Michigan in Ann Arbor, Michigan.

-Lawyer
+Legal career

 Rene Cayetano was a founding partner of the Cayetano, Sebastian, Dado and Cruz Law Office, chairman of the House of Delegates and governor of the Integrated Bar of the Philippines, and, with Juan Ponce Enrile, co-founder of the Pecabar (Ponce Enrile Cayetano Bautista & Reyes) Law Offices.

 Cayetano was active in private law practice, handling many sensational cases pro bono.
 He acted as private prosecutor in the Pepsi Paloma rape case, Manila Filmfest Scandal on behalf of Mayor Alfredo Lim, co-defense counsel for Luis Beltran in the libel case filed against him by former President Corazon Aquino.
 Most famous of these cases was the Vizconde case where all the accused were found guilty and sentenced to life imprisonment.

 To reach a wider audience, he hosted Compañero y Compañera, a popular public service program that offers free legal advice to television viewers and radio listeners.